fastattackv/MoreCustomTkinterWidgets/README.md

 By Fastattack, 2024

 ## Introduction
-This module contains more, easy to use, customtkinter widgets This file will present you the principal ones
+This module contains more, easy to use, customtkinter widgets.

+This file will present you the best ones.

-## Modules
+## Widgets

 ### SmoothFrame
 This widget is a normal frame but with one upgrade: animations !